 This book recognizes the relationship between humans and nature as fundamental to human experience, and perhaps most important for the practitioner and policy maker alike, this book brings together the many streams of nature-based interventions and shows how underneath the superficial appearance is a fundamental reality that is vital for the future of the planet.
 This integrated approach is needed to support the field and inform all stakeholders of the possibilities inherent within outdoor therapies.Eric Brymer, PhD, associate professor and author of One Health: The Well-being Impacts of Human-Nature Relationships

 Human-Nature Counselling Society does not sell these books.
 Please head to your local bookstore, library or publisher for more information.
+You can purchase our books online here:

 Our Other Publications